flow-typed/flow-typed/CONTRIBUTING.md

 To be super clear:

 1. You can't import types from other libdefs in flow-typed
-1. You can import types built into Flow (e.g. from `react` or `fs`), only if you put the import statement inside the module declaration
+1. You can import types built into flow (e.g. from `react` or `fs`), only if you put the import statement inside the module declaration

 [Further discussion here](https://github.com/flow-typed/flow-typed/issues/1857) and [here](https://github.com/flow-typed/flow-typed/issues/2023).

 ### Avoid `any` when possible

 Using the `any` type for a variable or interface results in the loss of type information as types pass through it.
-That means if a type passes through `any` before propogating on to other code, the `any` will potentially cause Flow to miss type errors!
+That means if a type passes through `any` before propogating on to other code, the `any` will potentially cause flow to miss type errors!

 In many places it is better (but also stricter) to use the `mixed` type rather than the `any` type.
 The `mixed` type is safer in that it allows anything to flow in to it, but can never be used downstream without [dynamic type tests](https://flow.org/en/docs/lang/refinements/#_) that verify the type at runtime.